ShiqiangXia/HDG2dTriangle/09-ConvolutionFiltering/idea.md

 ## Steps we done
 1. figure out the relation of two meshes
+2. Obtain uh at GQ points of coarse mesh

 ## Steps to do
-2. Obtain uh at GQ points of coarse mesh
+3. check GQ points are correct
 2. Check simple smooth case if convolution